\n\n

 – **Urine dip test** — to rule out UTI or other urinary issues

-- Bowel assessment or treatment — constipation is frequently overlooked as a contributing factor
+– **Bowel assessment or treatment** — constipation is often overlooked as a contributing factor

-- Desmopressin prescription — appropriate for children aged 5 and over in certain situations, particularly for managing specific events like sleepovers before a long-term programme is in place
+– **Desmopressin prescription** — suitable for children aged five and over in certain situations, especially for managing specific events like sleepovers before a long-term programme is in place

-- Referral to a paediatrician — if there are associated ADHD, ASD, or other neurodevelopmental factors at play
+– **Referral to a paediatrician** — if there are associated conditions such as ADHD, ASD, or other neurodevelopmental factors, see [ADHD and Bedwetting](https://www.sleepsecurenights.com/category/special-needs/adhd/).

 It happens.
-If you leave another appointment with nothing concrete, you have options:
+If you leave another appointment with no concrete action, you have options:

 This is your right.
-Continence awareness varies considerably between practitioners.
+Awareness of continence issues varies.
 Another GP in the same practice may be more familiar with NICE guidance or more responsive to the functional impact you’re describing.

 Some NHS continence and enuresis services accept self-referrals.
-ERIC (Education and Resources for Improving Childhood Continence) maintains a directory of services and can help you identify what’s available in your area.
-Their helpline is a useful first call if you’re hitting walls with your GP.
+ERIC (Education and Resources for Improving Childhood Continence) maintains a directory of services and can help identify what’s available locally.
+Their helpline is a useful first step if you’re hitting barriers with your GP.

-Keep a record of appointments, what was said, and what action (if any) was taken.
-This creates a paper trail if you need to escalate, and it strengthens your case at subsequent appointments.
+Keep a record of appointments, what was discussed, and any actions taken.
+This creates a paper trail if you need to escalate and strengthens your case in future consultations.

-For more on navigating this specific situation, see The GP Dismissed Our Bedwetting Concern: What Parents Can Do When They Are Not Heard and The GP Said Just Wait and See But My Child Is Ten: What to Say to Get a Referral.
+For more guidance, see [The GP Dismissed Our Bedwetting Concern: What Parents Can Do When They Are Not Heard](https://www.sleepsecurenights.com/the-gp-dismissed-our-bedwetting-concern-what-parents-can-do-when-they-are-not-heard/) and [The GP Said Just Wait and See But My Child Is Ten: What to Say to Get a Referral](https://www.sleepsecurenights.com/the-gp-said-just-wait-and-see-but-my-child-is-ten-what-to-say-to-get-a-referral/).

-Getting a referral may take weeks.
-In the meantime, managing the practical reality matters — both for your child’s wellbeing and for your own.
-Good overnight protection can make a significant difference to sleep quality and dignity while the clinical side is being sorted.
+Referrals can take weeks.
+In the meantime, managing the practicalities is important — both for your child’s wellbeing and your own.
+Good overnight protection can significantly improve sleep quality and dignity while awaiting specialist support.

-If laundry and disrupted sleep are the most immediate burdens, that’s worth addressing independently of whatever the GP does or doesn’t arrange.
-See I Am Exhausted From Night Changes: How Other Parents Manage Without Burning Out for practical strategies that work alongside — not instead of — medical support.
+If laundry and disrupted sleep are immediate concerns, address these independently of medical arrangements.
+See [I Am Exhausted From Night Changes: How Other Parents Manage Without Burning Out](https://www.sleepsecurenights.com/i-am-exhausted-from-night-changes-how-other-parents-manage-without-burning-out/) for practical strategies that complement medical management.

-You are not being difficult by pushing for more than “wait and see.”
+You are not being difficult by advocating for more than “wait and see.”
 NICE guidance supports assessment and treatment.
-Your child’s distress, your family’s sleep, and the daily management burden are all legitimate reasons to seek a proper clinical pathway.
+Your child’s distress, your family’s sleep, and the daily management burden are legitimate reasons to pursue a proper clinical pathway.

-Go into the appointment prepared: bring a diary, describe the functional impact clearly, mention any red flags, and ask specific questions about next steps.
-If that doesn’t work, try a different GP or contact ERIC directly.
+Be prepared: bring a diary, describe the functional impact clearly, mention red flags, and ask about next steps.
+If that doesn’t work, consider seeing a different GP or contacting ERIC directly.
 You don’t need permission to advocate for your child — but you do need the right language, and now you have it.